echosh-labs/axis-mundi/README.md

 Once connected, an agent can:

-* **Browse everything** — List all your Keep notes, Google Docs, Sheets, and Gmail threads in one unified view using the `list_workspace` tool.
+* **Browse everything** — List all your Keep notes, Google Docs, Sheets, Gmail threads, and Calendar events in one unified view using the `list_workspace` tool.
 * **Read Keep notes** — Pull the full content of any note, including checklists with checked/unchecked state.
 * **Search notes** — Find Keep notes by keyword across titles and content.
 * **Read Google Docs** — Retrieve the plain text body of any document.
 * **Read Google Sheets** — Pull cell data from any spreadsheet, with support for custom ranges.
 * **Read Gmail threads** — Get complete email conversations including all messages, headers, and attachments.
+* **Read Calendar events** — Fetch full event details including descriptions and timestamps from Google Calendar.

 ### Connecting